Photo of Darwin Falls

 Stories like Patrick’s are the real-life inspiration behind the GOES Health App.
 Suppose one of the Darwin Falls hikers had access to specialized medical tools and knowledge on their smartphone.
 In that case, they could have handled the situation without an actual doctor on-site.

-Most of us will not be so lucky to have a doctor close in an emergency, but you have the next best thing with GOES in your pocket.
+Most of us will not be so lucky to have a doctor nearby during an emergency, but you have the next best thing with GOES in your pocket.

 Download the GOES Health App